thecppzoo/zoo/design/AnyContainer.md

 C++ does not prescribe the "vtable" way to support virtual method overrides.
 I fail to appreciate the benefit in this, but I see the harm in how hard it is to have fine-grained control of type switching consequence of that.

-Careful inspection shows that the more programmer effort intensive way in which libstdc++ and libc++ implemented `any` compared to my two fully compliant implementations do not perform any better than the choice I used, C++ runtime polymorphism based on overrides of virtual methods, if anything, I suspect the choice of type switching through a function-with-a-switch leads to code that performs *worse* (more on this later) and also seems error prone compared to the very straightforward code I wrote.
+Careful inspection shows that the more programmer effort-intensive way in which both libstdc++ and libc++ implemented `any` do not perform any better when compared to my two fully compliant implementations, which use C++ runtime polymorphism based on overrides of virtual methods.
+If anything, I suspect the choice of type switching through a function-with-a-switch leads to code that performs *worse* (more on this later) and also seems error-prone compared to the very straightforward code I wrote.
 In any case, my choice is simpler for programmers to use and extend the foundation work I've done.

 The key insight to circumvent this problem of lack of fine-grained control of type switching was to use raw bytes.
 It is strange that this circumlocutious way to do inheritance leads to performance and also pays for itself in terms of later programming ease.